eclipse-packaging/packages/RELEASING.md

 - [ ] Wait for announcement that the staging repo is ready on [cross-project-issues-dev](https://accounts.eclipse.org/mailing-list/cross-project-issues-dev).
 An [example announcement](https://www.eclipse.org/lists/cross-project-issues-dev/msg17420.html).
   - [ ] Update `SIMREL_REPO` in `releng/org.eclipse.epp.config/parent/pom.xml` if not done above.
 - [ ] Update the build qualifiers to ensure that packages are all updated.
 See this [gerrit](https://git.eclipse.org/r/#/c/161075/) for an example.
 To do this run `releng/org.eclipse.epp.config/tools/setGitDate` ([link](https://github.com/eclipse-packaging/packages/blob/master/releng/org.eclipse.epp.config/tools/setGitDate)) script.
 This script will make a local commit you need to push.
-- [ ] Run a [CI build](https://ci.eclipse.org/packaging/job/simrel.epp-tycho-build/) that includes the above changes.
+- [ ] Run a [CI build](https://ci.eclipse.org/packaging/job/epp/job/master/) that includes the above changes.
+  - If the build fails there may be the opportunity to continue the build rather than restart it.
+This is relatively underused option but enabled by the multi-step Jenkins build in the Jenkinsfile.
+For example, running the build with the previously successful steps commented out can produce a build.
-- [ ] Disable the [CI build](https://ci.eclipse.org/packaging/job/simrel.epp-tycho-build/) so that the build results are not overwritten while doing the promotion.
+- [ ] Disable the [CI build](https://ci.eclipse.org/packaging/job/epp/job/master/) so that the build results are not overwritten while doing the promotion.
 You can disable the project once it has fully started running, you don't have to wait for the build to finish.
 - [ ] Check that there are no unexpected warnings in the console output.
 Especially look for warnings about failure to sign.
   - The following warnings are known to be OK but ideally should be fixed at some point
     - Warnings about Mirror tool seem to be ok and can be ignored.
 In a historically good build there is one `[WARNING] Mirror tool: Messages while mirroring artifact descriptors.` per package